Mmah-Zombo/Registration-Form/README.md

 🎀🎀🎀

-It is registration form built with HTML, CSS, and Javascipt.
+It is registration form built with HTML, CSS, and Javascipt (embedded in the HTML file).
 The form is not responsive, but has a simple animation (click the Register button to see this).

 I Hope you like it.